Main Reason Businesses Fail

 Net Cash Flow = Net Income + Gains & Losses from financing & investments + Non-cash charges + changes in operating accounts

-The “changes in operating accounts” refers to changes in accounts such as accounts receivable, accounts payable, and inventory.
-These changes can have a significant impact on a company’s net cash flow, as they affect the company’s cash inflows and outflows.
+The “changes in operating accounts” refer to changes in accounts such as accounts receivable, accounts payable, and inventory.
+These changes can significantly impact a company’s net cash flow, as they affect the company’s cash inflows and outflows.

 Final Thoughts